math123456789/mko/README.md

 |kalyan|New York|

 To select all columns we have to write

 SELECT * FROM Customers

 **SQL WHERE**:

 The WHERE clause is used to extract only those records that fulfill a specified condition.

-The following SQL statement selects all the customers from the country "United States", in the "Customers" table:
+The following SQL statement selects all the Customers from the country "United States", in the "Customers" table:

 SELECT * FROM Customers